Top Spots to Ski, Ride and Snowshoe

-Snowy Slopes, Tracks and Trails
+Snowy Slopes, Tracks and Trails at White Pass Ski Resort

-Take the short drive from Yakima to White Pass Ski Resort for your perfect wintertime day – followed by a local craft brew or Yakima Valley wine and cozy dinner back in town.
-No matter your level, find ideal terrain, from rugged slopes for the expert skier to gentler tracks for those learning, all with stunning views.
-They have all your gear needs met, including rentals, not to mention plenty of fun stuff to shop for in the pro shop.
-Of course, ski and snowboard instruction is available for all levels.
-Full-day lift tickets should be purchased online.
+White Pass Ski Resort opened for the season on December 21 and they’re ready to welcome you!
+Take the short drive from Yakima for your perfect wintertime day – followed by a local craft brew or Yakima Valley wine and cozy dinner back in town.
+No matter your ski or snowboard level, find ideal terrain, from rugged slopes for the expert skier or shredder to gentler tracks for those learning, all with stunning views.
+White Pass all your gear needs met, including rentals, not to mention plenty of fun stuff to shop for in the pro shop.

 If you haven’t explored adventures offered at the White Pass Nordic Center, let this be the year!
 The cozy yurt in a picturesque setting is your home base for alpine skiing, snowshoeing and fat bikes on the snowy tracks.
+Book lessons and trail passes online.
 If you need to rent equipment, they have you covered (even for fat bike excursions).
 They regularly post track conditions and tail maps on their site.
 The trail system was recently expanded, including an additional practice loop that makes the perfect progression trail after you master the original practice loop.
 In all, the Nordic Center maintains 26 miles of trails.
 Pets are allowed on the tracks, on leash, after 3:30 pm.

 Hill Climbing and Trail Blazing

 All around Yakima, you’ll find hundreds of miles for winter riding on your snow machines.
 You can ride for hours under reliably sunny skies, making the most of abundant snowfalls and a variety of terrain from gentle to extreme.
 You’ll find more than 20 sno-parks in the greater Yakima/Greenwater area (Yakima County).
 MakeAhtanum State Forestyour first stop to hit the Ahtanum Sno-Park at Ahtanum Meadows, the largest sno-park in the region, with miles of groomed trails through pristine alpine meadows with stunning high-country views.
 From there, continue to explore throughout the terrain all around the Valley.
-A scenic drive in the other direction takes you up highway 410 where you’ll find even more trails to ride.

 Perhaps most important, parking for your rig and machines is abundant and free at most Yakima Valley hotels!